Southampton - Everton: How to watch, stream, team news, odds

 Southampton will not have Theo Walcott available as he is on loan from Everton and ineligible to play against his parent club.

 Everton are without captain Seamus Coleman, as the right back came off early against Liverpool with a hamstring problem and will be out for the next few weeks.
-Jonjoe Kenny could return from injury to replace him.
+Jonjoe Kenny isn’t fit to return from injury to replace him, so Ben Godfrey is expected to play out of position at right back.

 Another blow for the Toffees is that star Colombian attacker James Rodriguez is out injured after picking up a knock against Liverpool, while Richarlison is suspended after being sent off late on in the Merseyside derby.

-Note: UPDATE: Carlo Ancelotti has since performed something of a U-turn, stating that Rodriguez has a decent chance to feature on Sunday — quotes from Goal.com: